hannobraun/fornjot/CONTRIBUTING.md

 just build
 ```

-You may need to install `just` first:
+You may also need to install `just` first:

 ```sh
 cargo install just
 ```

+N.B.
+The justfile is maintained in parallel to the CI configuration.
+Therefore it's possible they can deviate.
+Any CI failures not caught by `just build` should be raised as bugs against the justfile.

 Pull requests are always welcome.
 But of course, there's a risk that yours might not be accepted.
 Bug fixes and other obvious improvements are usually safe, but new features might be deemed out of scope.